Tips for achieving mindfulness in nature

+The days of soaking up the beauty of a natural landmark in solitude are limited.
+Crowds of people jockeying for the same photo-op make it difficult to attain a truly mindful connection with the outdoors.
+Adding to the challenge is the motivation behind our visits to these places.
 Too many of us, within seconds of arriving at a lookout, snap a few photos, hop straight back into the car, and speed off to the next lookout.
-But with a few simple strategies, we can tweak our behaviour in ways that can help us achieve mindfulness in nature.
+But with a few simple strategies, we can tweak our behavior in ways that can help us achieve mindfulness in nature.

 Being mindful involves an awareness of what’s going on around us and within us in the present moment.
-To achieve mindfulness in nature, it’s worth first reflecting on our current behaviours.
+To achieve mindfulness in nature, it’s worth first reflecting on our current behaviors.
 Consider your last nature outing.

 Steer clear of the biggest crowds by heading out for sunrise.
 Save for a few hardcore nature lovers, you’re not likely to find too many people out at this time of day.
 Not only is it wonderful to watch the world awaken, but it’s also often a better time to spot wildlife.